parsamh8/gh-Actions/README.md

+# gh-Actions

-# Instructor Demo: Configuring GitHub Actions
+## Instructor Demo: Configuring GitHub Actions

 At this point in the course, you are well aware that GitHub is a very powerful tool for collaborating with multiple users on the same project.
 Collaboration inevitably will cause some conflicts whether that be within the code itself or with your overall workflow.
 On occasion some errors will slip past a local linter and make their way into pull requests.
 Wouldn't it be nice to automate something like linting before each pull request?